Relpax is indicated for the acute treatment of migraine with or without aura in adults.

 - are a female who has gone through menopause

 - are a male over age 40

 Serotonin syndrome.
-Serotonin syndrome is a serious and life-threatening problem that can happen in people taking REPLAX, especially if REPLAX is taken with anti-depressant medicines called selective serotonin reuptake inhibitors (SSRIs) or selective norepinephrine reuptake inhibitors (SNRIs).
+Serotonin syndrome is a serious and life-threatening problem that can happen in people taking Relpax, especially if Relpax is taken with anti-depressant medicines called selective serotonin reuptake inhibitors (SSRIs) or serotonin and norepinephrine reuptake inhibitors (SNRIs).

 Ask your doctor or pharmacist for a list of these medicines if you are not sure.